-1) ethnographic vignettes: 1/27; 2/10; 2/24; 3/10; 3/24
+1) ethnographic vignettes: 8/29; 9/12; 9/26; 10/10; 10/24

-2) abstract for Final Paper: 3/213) annotated bibliography: 4/24
+- 2) abstract for Final Paper: 10/17

+- 3) annotated bibliography: 11/21

-4) Final Paper: 4/24
+- 4) Final Paper: 11/21

 Late policy: Assignments are due at the beginning of class of the calendar deadline.
 Papers handed in late but still within one week of the original due date will be docked the equivalent of a full letter grade.
-After that they will no longer be accepted.
-No extensions will be granted for the final term paper.
+After that they will no longer be accepted, unless justified by mitigating circumstances (e.g. a documented accident, illness, etc.).
+Please note: For the final paper extensions are generally not granted, except in special, extenuating cases, as mentioned above, and in accordance with university policies (those policies may be consulted by clicking here).

-Academic Honesty: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
-On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
+Academic Honesty: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Student Honor Code.
+On all work submitted for credit by Students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 The Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Click here to read the Honor Code.
-Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
+Furthermore, you are encouraged to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor.